 This course examines classical, world, and contemporary myths, with a particular emphasis on the history of theories used to study myth.
 The course starts with Greco-Roman theories for analyzing classical myths, then analyzes in detail theories that have arisen since the end of the eighteenth century: comparative approaches, linguistics, psychology, structuralism, religion and ritual, class-, race-, and gender-based approaches.
 It is recommended that students have previously taken a course in myth or literary/gender theory (e.g., GLAM 210, ENGL 344, GNDR 201, etc.).

-This seminar involves an in-depth examination of selected topics in the classical world.
+This seminar involves an in-depth examination of selected topics in the ancient Mediterranean world.
 A different topic may be selected each time the class is offered in accord with the interests of the students and the expertise of the faculty.
 Relevant theoretical approaches and current research are explored.
 Students are responsible for research papers and presentations under close supervision of the faculty.

 This course provides the senior Classics major an opportunity to do independent research and to write a thesis on a topic in the ancient Mediterranean world.
 The student chooses the topic in consultation with a supervising instructor.
 Although the thesis is anchored in one discipline (e.g., history, art history, literature), the student is encouraged to take advantage of the multidisciplinary nature of the field.